CAFDataProcessing/data-processing-service/utils/data-processing-task-receiver/README.md

 #### CAF_TASKRECEIVER_SAVE_TASK_DATA_ONLY

-Dictates whether or not to output only the task data.
-The default value is false, and to output the entire message.
+Setting for whether or not to output only the task data.
+The default value is false which outputs the entire message.

 #### CAF_TASKRECEIVER_CLEANUP_DATASTORE_AFTER_PROCESSING

-Dictates whether or not to delete references from the data store after processing.
-The default value is false, and to not delete any references.
+Setting for whether or not to delete storage references from the data store after processing.
+The default value is false which will not delete any storage references.

 ## Running the Application